jmather/shellyjs/README.md

 ## Quick Start

- The quickest way to get started with shelly is to run the example app that comes with it.
+ The quickest way to get started with Shelly is to run the example app that comes with it.

  Install Shelly: